Rafael Trujillo: In government

-Two and a half weeks after Trujillo ascended to the presidency, the destructive Hurricane San Zenon hit Santo Domingo and left 2000 dead.
+Two and a half weeks after Trujillo ascended to the presidency, the destructive Hurricane San Zenón hit Santo Domingo and left 2000 dead.
 As a response to the disaster, Trujillo placed the Dominican Republic under martial law and began to rebuild the city.
-He renamed the rebuilt capital of the Dominican Republic Ciudad Trujillo ("Trujillo City") in his honor and had streets, monuments, and landmarks to honor him throughout the country.
+He renamed the rebuilt capital of the Dominican Republic, Ciudad Trujillo ("Trujillo City") in his honor and had streets, monuments, and landmarks to honor him throughout the country.

-On 16 August 1931, the first anniversary of his inauguration, Trujillo made the Dominican Party the nation's sole legal political party.
+On 16 August 1931, the first anniversary of his inauguration, Trujillo made the Dominican Party, founded two weeks earlier, the nation's sole legal political party.
 However, the country had effectively become a one-party state with Trujillo's inauguration.
 Government employees were required by law to "donate" 10% of their salaries to the national treasury and there was strong pressure on adult citizens to join the party.
-Members had to carry a membership card, nick-named the "Palmita" since the cover had a palm tree on it, and a person could be arrested for vagrancy without one.
+Members had to carry a membership card, nicknamed the "Palmita" since the cover had a palm tree on it, and a person could be arrested for vagrancy without one.
 Those who did not join or contribute to the party did so at their own risk.
 Opponents of the régime were mysteriously killed.

 In 1934, Trujillo, who had promoted himself to generalissimo of the army, was up for re-election.
-By then, there was no organized opposition left in the country, and he was elected as the sole candidate on the ballot.
+By then, there was no organized opposition left in the country, and he was re-elected unopposed.
 In addition to the widely rigged (and regularly uncontested) elections, he instated "civic reviews" with large crowds shouting their loyalty to the government, which would in turn create more support for Trujillo.